joshpetit/sda-hymnal/README.md

 # sda-hymnal
-This is the entire (695 hymn) Sda Hymnal.
-It is 100% free to use in any way shape or form.
+This is the entire (695 hymn) Sda Hymnal; free to use in any capacity.

 # Installation
 ```